 Summary of Accountabilities

-Under minimal supervision, perform a variety of complex operational and functional tests and repairs to electronic/avionics equipment and systems.
-Use blueprints and other documentation to troubleshot and repair avionics systems.
+Under minimal supervision, perform a variety of complex operational & functional tests and repairs to electronic/avionics equipment and systems to assure conformance to procedures, performance, and test specifications on aircraft.
+Use blueprints and other documentation to troubleshoot and repair systems.

 Primary Duties and Responsibilities